 Perhaps surprisingly, it's not just the weather that causes these changes.
-You might not always notice them, but a handful of key factors can change the size––or, in some cases, the perceived size––of your johnson.
+You might not always notice them, but a handful of key factors can change the size––or, in some cases, the perceived size––of your dick.

 The first factor to consider is your weight, although the science around this is arguably misleading.

 In a 2021 study published in Andrologia, 4,685 Italian men measured their penis over the course of a year.
 In the study's abstract, researchers reported "the increase in BMI [body mass index] leads to a reduction in the length of the erect penis, as well as weight gain reduces the length of the flaccid penis."

 However, it is extremely unlikely that these members are actually getting smaller.
 According to New York-based urologist David Schusterman, M.D., the most common reason the penis may appear bigger or smaller is as people gain or lose weight.